![]() |

 a billboard that read: "Career women make bad mothers.
 Have your say."
 After a few weeks, the furious reaction of

 thousands of mothers across the UK, forced the removal of the message from 4,000 billboards around the country.
-It
+It was

-in the billboard and the first thing that came to my mind was, "why don't they ask if working men make bad fathers?"
+the billboard and the first thing that came to my mind was, "why don't they ask if working men make bad fathers?"

 My husband answered that it was probably because of the traditional assumption that the father is the main career person and